 Skandha announces collaboration with Warner Bros.
 Discovery for distribution of iconic channels to leading OTT platform

-Agreement secured on the strength of Skandha’s proven record in delivering reliable managed services across the full content life cycle for existing M&E clients
+Agreement secured on strength of Skandha’s track record in delivering reliable managed services across the full content life cycle for existing M&E clients

 — Prashant Dhar, Dir.
 Tech Ops, Broadcast - Warner Bros.
 Discovery